hsiao62osu/oso-de-repository/docs/digital-accessibility/digital-accessibility-best-practices-general.md

 # General Best Practices in Digital Accessibility

+## Set the title and language of a document

+The title of a document, such as a Word file or a web page, should be informative and orienting.

+Within the context of a website, including multi-page H5P and Lectora objects, the title of each individual page must be unique.

+**Relevant WCAG 2.1 Success Criteria**: [2.4.2](https://www.w3.org/TR/WCAG21/#page-titled), [3.1.1](https://www.w3.org/TR/WCAG21/#language-of-page)

+### Why is this helpful

+The title of a document is read to the user of a screen reader to help them identify the document.

+---
 ## Don't depend on formatting for conveying meaning

 Here are some general rules: